 I was recently asked to speak at an event for young ladies between ages 13 and 25 on the following topic : “Rising Above Societal Narratives.”
-While preparing for the topic, I knew I had to share with the readers of my blog but I will address it to both young men and women.
-So here we go!
+While preparing for the topic, I knew I had to share with the readers of my blog albeit with some tweaks.
+So, here we go!

-For better comprehension of the topic, it will be important to define what a narrative is.
+So what is a narrative?
 Simply put, a narrative is “the way a story is told”.
-A good way to explain what a narrative is , are the synoptic gospels in the Bible, the books of Matthew, Mark, Luke John.
-Each disciple told the story of the birth, life, death and resurrection of Jesus in their own way and from their own perspective.
-They each had their own narrative.
+A good way to explain what a narrative is, are the synoptic gospels in the Bible, the books of Matthew, Mark, Luke John.
+Each disciple told the story of the birth, life, death and resurrection of Jesus from their own perspective.
+Each disciple had his own narrative.
 So simply put, a narrative is the way a story is told.
 One principal factor that impacts upon narratives are perspectives (a perspective is the way you view a situation).
 So, a societal narrative would then simply mean the way society tells a story based on its perspective.